machine learning models

 1. Generative Adversarial Networks (GANs) & Creative AI

-GANs are advancing creativity AI to enable generation of realistic videos, music, images, etc.
+GANs are advancing creative AI to enable the generation of realistic videos, music, images, etc.

 1. Continual & Lifelong Learning